VanessaAoki/VanessaAoki/README.md

 ### Pinned Projects

-This are my current favorite projects, please take a look at them:
+- These are my current favorite projects, please take a look at them:

 <p align="center">
     <a href="https://github.com/VanessaAoki/Ruby-Capstone">